-In September 2010, the Irrigation Association participated in a two-day strategy meeting with the USDA’s Agricultural Research Service to help develop the 2011-2015 Action Plan for the Water Availability & Watershed Management National Program.
+In September 2010, the Irrigation Association participated in a two-day strategy meeting with the USDA’s Agricultural Research Service to help develop the 2011 – 2015 Action Plan for the Water Availability and Watershed Management National Program.

 The national program is organized into four problem areas:

-To read more about the ARS Water Availability & Watershed Management National Program and their five-year strategic plan, please click here.
+To read more about the ARS Water Availability & Watershed Management National Program and its five-year strategic plan, please click here.

 Agriculture Research Priorities

-In 2009, IA surveyed its members about issues facing agricultural irrigation.
-Responses overwhelmingly identified research to quantify the importance and value of agricultural irrigation as this member segment’s top concern.
+In 2009, IA surveyed its members about issues facing agriculture irrigation.
+Responses overwhelmingly identified research to quantify the importance and value of agriculture irrigation as this member segment’s top concern.